Martchus/reflective-rapidjson/README.md

 The main goal of this project is to provide a code generator for serializing/deserializing C++ objects to/from JSON using Clang and RapidJSON.

-However, extending the generator to generate code for other applications of reflection or provide generic functionallity would be possible as well.
+However, extending the generator to generate code for other applications of reflection or to provide generic reflection functionallity would be possible as well.

+This repository also contains a small, additional header to use RapidJSON with Boost.Hana.
+This allows to serialize or dezerialize simple data structures using the `BOOST_HANA_DEFINE_STRUCT` macro rather than requiring the code generator.

 ## Usage
 This example shows how the library can be used to make a `struct` serializable: